Mara Jeffress, Ph.D.

 Dr. Garret Yount Laboratory, Department of Cancer Biology

-Science & Technology Policy Postdoctoral Fellow, The National Academies, Washington, DC, 2005
+Science & Technology Policy Postdoctoral Fellow, The National Academies , Washington D.C., 2005

 Board of Science Technology & Economic Policy and Program for Science Technology and Law